 - Software - the WholeTrees Inventory Platform links forest culling supply chains to markets by providing the 3D models, material data, and inventory tracking that forest products companies and building professionals require to confidently fabricate and specify WholeTrees products.

 - Grading - our proprietary grading procedures allow us to use smaller, skinnier trees to hold up heavier loads and span wider spaces.
 We use Non-destructive Evaluation (NDE) techniques to assess material quality and assign optimized design values.

 - Products - patented steel connections and truss designs that facilitate up to 60' spans allow WholeTrees to compete in commercial construction markets.
 Our solar carport product allows parking lots to be forested in tree-columns while generating solar energy, and a connection catalog of over 30 engineered round timber connections.

-Contact our team for CAD blocks and product models to integrate into your project.
+Contact our team for product models in your preferred file formats.